 I am passionate about creating a safe space to explore the difficulties that have been getting in the way of you leading the life you want.
-Therapy is not something that is done to you, but is a process that invites full engagement and collaboration from the start; facing feelings and thoughts you’ve long struggled with.
+Therapy is not something that is done to you, but is a process that invites your full engagement and collaboration from the start; facing feelings and thoughts you’ve long struggled with.

-Together, in a supportive atmosphere, we will make meaningful sense of your previous experiences, understand where the difficulties began, and explore the change you want from therapy.
+Together, in a supportive atmosphere, we'll make meaningful sense of your previous experiences, understand where the difficulties began, and explore the goals you want from therapy.
 I look to work with the whole person, not just the difficulties that bring you to therapy.
 At the heart of my work, I look to provide a new experience, where you are contained and challenged in equal measure; you will find therapy focused, often helping many people who have tried therapy before and been unsuccessful.

 As a Clinical Psychologist, I have been trained to assess a wide range of psychological problems and to make recommendations regarding the most appropriate forms of help.